simonw/shot-scraper/docs/video.md

-(storyboard)=
+(video)=

-# Recording storyboard videos
+# Recording videos

-The `shot-scraper storyboard` command records a WebM video from a YAML storyboard.
+The `shot-scraper video` command records a WebM video from a YAML storyboard.

 Storyboards describe the video as a sequence of scenes.
 Each scene can open a page, wait for content, perform actions and then hold on the final frame for a moment.